-1. The below tables give the definitions accompanying the accountability and data return (ADR) submission template for academic year 2021-22.
+1. The below tables give the definitions accompanying the accountability and data return (ADR) submission template for academic year 2022-23.

 Dataset Definition Welfare Number of Prevent-related cases escalated to the point at which the Prevent lead has become involved This refers to cases reported to a provider's Prevent lead (or appropriate group or committee).
 Number of Prevent-related cases which lead to informal external advice being sought from Prevent partners This refers to cases where a provider has sought advice and information from a multi-agency partner for a Prevent-related case, e.g. DfE Prevent co-ordinator.
 Number of formal external Prevent referrals This refers to where a provider has made a formal referral externally regarding a radicalisation case.
 External speakers and events Total number of events or speakers approved through the external speakers process This refers to the total number of events or speakers approved through a provider's external speakers and events process, i.e. not related to the delivery of the academic curriculum.
 This figure can be an estimate to the nearest 10.
 Total number of events or speakers approved subject to any mitigations or conditions This refers to the total number of events or speakers that have been approved (through the external speakers and events process) subject to some form of mitigation in order to proceed, or where approval is subject to conditions being met by the organiser.
 Number of events or speakers approved subject to any mitigations or conditions due to Prevent-related risks This refers to the number of events or speakers that have been approved (through the external speakers and events process) subject to some form of mitigation in order to proceed or where approval is subject to conditions being met by the organiser because during the risk assessment process the provider has identified a Prevent-related risk, i.e. where it is considered there is a risk of people being drawn into terrorism.
-Total number of events or speakers rejected This refers to the number of events that have been rejected after consideration through the provider's external speakers and events process, including where an individual speaker has been rejected but the event itself has gone ahead.
+Total number of events or speakers rejected This refers to the number of events that have been rejected after consideration through the provider's external speakers and events process, including where an individual speaker has been rejected but the event itself has still gone ahead.

 Dataset Definition Staff training Number of staff identified as key in relation to the Prevent duty This refers to the current number of staff a provider has identified as key in relation to Prevent implementation.
 Number of key staff receiving induction Prevent training This refers to the number of staff identified as key in relation to the Prevent duty that have received training related to their Prevent role or responsibility.
 Number of key staff receiving refresher Prevent training This refers to the number of staff identified as key in relation to the Prevent duty that have received refresher training related to their Prevent role or responsibility.
-Number of staff receiving broader welfare or safeguarding awareness training or briefing This refers to the number of staff (not just key staff in relation to Prevent) being made aware of relevant policies through guidance, training, advice or instruction.